Aftaab99/Text2SpeechService/README.md

 To test a request make a POST request to `localhost:5000/getspeech` with POST data as a JSON object looking like this

     {
-        "text_message" : "This is text to be converted to speech" }
+        "text_message" : "This is text to be converted to speech.
+Text can have multiple sentences."
-The request should get proxied to one of the worker servers and you can view which in the response headers.
-A sentence of length 7-10 words takes roughly 10 seconds to synthesize on CPU.
+    }